 Regional analgesic techniques, such as nonsteroidal anti-inflammatory eliminate the need for systemic opioids.
 Supplemental oxygen should be administered until patients can maintain their baseline oxygen saturation while breathing room air, and continuous pulse oximetry monitoring should be employed.
 Patients should remain in a semi-upright position if possible, and PAP should be continued.
 Those patients on PAP should be able to bring their own equipment to the hospital.
 OSA patients should not be sent to an unmonitored setting until they are no longer at risk for postoperative respiratory depression.
 This may require a longer than usual stay.
 These represent the best practices.

-But it’s obviously better not to be in a situation where an apology is later required.
-How to accomplish that?
 Find out everything you can about hospital procedure, and who is going to be in charge of the different aspects of your care, and make as many people as possible aware of your condition and needs.
 In these days of (mis)managed care, you may not be able to talk with your anesthesiologist ahead of time, but you can probably arrange a consult with a nurse on the anesthesiology team.
 Still, no matter how much you communicate before your procedure, problems may arise afterward.
 Be aware that having done time on the operating table, you may not be your own best advocate.
 Have a friend or family member–someone familiar with your medical situation–standing by to intervene on your behalf.
 Many hospitals these days have someone on staff who is designated as the “patient representative” or “patient advocate.”
 Get that person’s name and phone number, and don’t hesitate to call if you need an intermediary.